top of page

 1990

-In a report to the non-profit Concord Conservation Trust, Woodward Planning Consultants, Inc., documents a goal of "creating, for the benefit of the general public, a trail system, throughout the greenway along the more than 14 miles of embankments of the Merrimack as it meanders through the City."
+In a report to the nonprofit Concord Conservation Trust, Woodward Planning Consultants, Inc., documents a goal of "creating, for the benefit of the general public, a trail system, throughout the greenway along the more than 14 miles of embankments of the Merrimack as it meanders through the City."

 2003

 As part of its response to public comments on the design of the Interstate 93 widening project, the NHDOT hires Rizzo Engineers to study the feasibility of a bike path between Concord and Salem, NH.
-Rizzo determines it is feasible and recommends an option that includes the reuse of several miles of abandoned railroad rights of way between the state line in Salem and the Concord/Pembroke City Line.
+Rizzo determines it is feasible and recommends an option that includes the reuse of several miles of abandoned railroad rights of way between the state line in Salem and the Concord/Pembroke city line.

 2004